EightBitByte/buckshot-roulette-sim/README.md

     - When the shotgun runs out of shells, it is reloaded with a new load of shells identical to the previous load.
     - Whomever a player shoots with a live shell takes a point of damage.
 Blank shells deal no damage.
 - If a player chooses to fire upon themself and a blank is loaded, they do not end their turn.
-- If a player fires a live shell *regardless of the target*, or fires a blank at the opponent, the shooter ends their turn.
+- If a player fires a live shell *regardless of their target* or fires a blank at their opponent, the shooter ends their turn.
 - The game ends when a player has no more health points left, and the player left standing wins.

 ## Goal of Experiment